 The Philippines is a regional biotechnology leader, having been the first Asian country to allow the planting of a genetically engineered (GE) crop (Bt corn in 2003), and is moving forward on a regulatory framework for GE animals and products of innovative biotechnologies.
-A change in GE plant regulations as embodied in Department of Agriculture (DA) Administrative Order No. 8 (DA-AO 8) to the Joint Department Circular (JDC) in April 15, 2016, however, has slowed the processing of biosafety applications.
+The country again demonstrated its regional leadership on May 28, 2020 when it became the first in Asia to cosponsor the International Statement on Agricultural Applications of Precision Biotechnology at the World Trade Organization.
+A change in GE plant regulations as embodied in Department of Agriculture (DA) Administrative Order No. 8 (DA-AO 8) to the Joint Department Circular (JDC) on April 15, 2016, however, has slowed the processing of biosafety applications.

 There have been no major trade disruptions and regulatory reforms are underway with a review of the current regulatory regime.
-Parallel to this are current efforts to have regulatory frameworks covering GE animals, as well as one that will govern products of new innovative biotechnologies (e.g. gene editing).
-Both are expected in early 2020.
+Parallel to this are current efforts to have regulatory frameworks covering GE animals, as well as policy to govern products of new innovative biotechnologies (e.g., gene editing).
+Both faced delays due to the COVID-19 pandemic and are now expected in 2021.

-Since its introduction in 2003, GE corn area planted has reached over 7.2 million hectares cumulatively.
-From March 2018 to February 2019, Philippine farmers planted GE corn on an estimated 660,000 hectares, relatively flat compared to the previous year's level.
+Since its introduction, GE corn planted area has grown from 10,769 hectares in 2003 to 834,617 hectares during March 2019 to February 2020 (comprising the wet and dry seasons).
+This year, Philippine farmers planted approximately 26 percent more GE corn area than in 2018-2019, likely indicating increased acceptance and understanding of the benefits of biotechnology.
 According to contacts, if the use of counterfeit GE seeds were included, GE corn plantings would be higher.
-Meanwhile, the Golden Rice (GR2E) field tests were harvested in October 2019.
-The permit to propagate may come as early as the end of 2019.
+Meanwhile, the Golden Rice (GR2E) application for food, feed, and processing (FFP) was approved and found safe for consumption in December 2019.
+The application for commercial propagation is expected to be submitted soon.
 The respective regulatory agencies of four countries, i.e., the United States, Australia, New Zealand, and Canada, have already issued the safety and nutrition approvals for GR2E.

-In 2018, the Philippines was the 11th largest market for U.S. agricultural and related products by value with exports reaching \$3.1 billion, the highest ever.
-It was the largest U.S. soybean meal market with \$884 million in sales.
-The Philippines was also the 10th largest market by value for U.S. exports of consumer-oriented products, most of which contain GE-derived ingredients, at \$1.09 billion in 2018.
-For 2019, although year-to-date exports through August are below 2018 levels, Post expects a strong end to the year, with trade to surpass 2018 levels.
+In 2019, the Philippines was the tenth largest market for U.S. agricultural and related products with exports reaching \$3.0 billion, down 3 percent from a record 2018.
+It was the largest U.S. soybean meal market with \$787 million in sales.
+The Philippines was also the tenth largest market (and largest in Southeast Asia) for U.S. exports of consumer-oriented products, many of which contain GE-derived ingredients.
+Exports of high-value, consumer-oriented products reached \$1.1 billion in 2019, up 1 percent from 2018.
+Despite the challenges of COVID-19, 2020 year-to-date exports through August are 8 percent higher than 2019 levels.
+The usual peak consumption period during the holidays will likely be subdued this year, but exports are expected to surpass 2019 and possibly reach a record amount in 2020.